 It is not recommended to use deduplicating storage appliances as cloud repositories.
 To protect VM data that is backed up to the cloud repository, tenants are likely to use data encryption.
 For deduplicating storage appliances, encrypted data blocks appear as different though they may contain duplicate data.
 Thus, deduplicating storage appliances will not provide the expected deduplication ratio.
-To learn more, see the Data Encryption section in Veeam Backup & Replication User Guide at: https://www.veeam.com/documentation-guides-datasheets.html.
+To learn more, see the Data Encryption section in the Veeam Backup & Replication User Guide.

 Veeam Backup & Replication does not support usage of HPE StoreOnce deduplicating storage appliances as cloud repositories.

-If the SP plans to use a scale-out backup repository as a cloud repository, he or she should consider the following limitations:
+If the SP plans to use a scale-out backup repository as a cloud repository, they should consider the following limitations: